 CNC robotics can refer to any additional robotic processes that aid the process of CNC (Computer Numerical Control) Machining.

-A leading process in the automation of manufacturing, CNC Machining is extremely popular when it comes to mass producing and delivering of high quality parts and products for various industries.
+A leading process in the automation of manufacturing, CNC Machining is extremely popular when it comes to mass-producing and delivering high-quality parts and products for various industries.
 This includes the medical industry, the aerospace industry and can also include the robotics sector.

 Not only can CNC machines benefit from the implementation of robotics, robotic parts themselves can also be manufactured through CNC machining.
 This article focuses on how robots can be used to improve CNC machines, as well as commenting on how CNC Machines can assist in the manufacturing of robotic components.